 The first area for consideration is (1) the need to strengthen our emergency planning and crisis management infrastructure.
 Indeed, to ensure that emergency planning is both effective and appropriate, governments must first invest resources in terms of means, skills and coordination.
 The floods of July 2021 highlighted the lack of political interest in investing in emergency planning, a syndrome that affects most systems of government (Boin, 2021).
 In Belgium, we are thinking in particular of emergency planning coordinators (planu), who all too often encounter obstacles in freeing up time and resources outside times of crisis.
 "We prepare scenarios, we try to prepare for situations that may never occur in a commune".
 This means investing in training, exercises and the creation/reinforcement of networks between professionals who will be on the front line of crisis/disaster management (rescue zones, police zones, municipalities, governors' departments, civil protection, emergency medical aid, etc.).
-It is important that this the event of a crisis.
+It is important that this preparation takes place, upstream of crisis management.
+As we have pointed out several times in this report, the strong division between water and crisis managers, mainly in Germany and Belgium, leads to difficulties at the time of a crisis.
+The most telling example is that of a dam manager who explains that he "has handling procedures to preserve the dam [...] but no real crisis management tool [...] we are not prepared as managers" (interview extract).
+As we have seen in our study of the structure of flood risk management in the various regions, there are sometimes players who can play the role of liaison between crisis managers and water managers, whether at the level of hydraulic channels or less imposing streams.
+In the Netherlands, for example, there are specialized agents within water management administrations to liaise with crisis managers.
+Such roles also seem to exist in Flanders, but with less pronounced institutionalization.
+In Wallonia, the role played by river contracts could be strengthened to give them greater legitimacy in the face of crisis managers, given that they are the closest organization to the field, at the sub-basin level.
+Finally, it's also important to remember that networks such as EMRIC and river basin committees are already in place and could be developed further.

-35 Kapucu defines the collaborative approach as: "any joint activity by two or more agencies that is intended to increase public value by their working together rather than separately" (Kapucu, 2010).
+&lt;sup>35 Kapucu defines the collaborative approach as: "any joint activity by two or more agencies that is intended to increase public value by their working together rather than separately" (Kapucu, 2010).
+To achieve this, it is necessary to develop a register of players and their resources/means available in the event of a crisis.